 Verizon's trying to buy $3.6b worth of spectrum from the Comcast / Time Warner / Bright House partnership known as SpectrumCo, and the companies plan to offer each other's services.
 The deal has drawn attention from the FCC, and we're tracking it all right here.

 Following the Department of Justice's lead last week, the FCC has now approved Verizon's acquisition of a large swath of AWS spectrum from a consortium of cable companies operating as SpectrumCo that includes Comcast and Time Warner.
 As with the DoJ, the FCC's approval specifies "a number of binding commitments and conditions" including a spectrum swap of certain licenses between Verizon and Leap (better known in the market as Cricket) and a transfer of certain AWS holdings to T-Mobile upon completion of the purchase.
 In fact, the Commission says in its final report that the approval was based largely on "unprecedented divestiture of spectrum to a competitor, T-Mobile."Read Article >

 Regulators expected to approve spectrum deal between Verizon and cable companies, demand significant concessions

-The Wall Street Journal reports that while the FCC is "essentially prepared to sign off" on Verizon Wireless’s deal to acquire AWS spectrum from a consortium of cable companies, Justice Department officials are still worried about the deal’s antitrust implications.
+The Wall Street Journal is reporting that while the FCC is "essentially prepared to sign off" on Verizon Wireless’s $3.9 billion deal to acquire AWS spectrum for LTE devices from a consortium of cable companies, Justice Department officials are still worried about the deal’s antitrust implications.
 The office’s major concern is cross-selling — Verizon’s re-selling of cable service from Comcast or Time Warner, and vice versa — which it thinks could inhibit competition in the broadband internet market, and leave many customers without coverage.Read Article >

 Verizon's controversial spectrum purchase from cable companies nearing FCC approval, Reuters reports